netbox-community/netbox-napalm-plugin/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `netbox-napalm` for local development.
+Here's how to set up `netbox-napalm-plugin` for local development.

-1. Fork the `netbox-napalm` repo on GitHub.
+1. Fork the `netbox-napalm-plugin` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone git@github.com:your_name_here/netbox-napalm.git
+    $ git clone git@github.com:your_name_here/netbox-napalm-plugin.git
     ```

 3. Activate the NetBox virtual environment (see the NetBox documentation under [Setting up a Development Environment](https://docs.netbox.dev/en/stable/development/getting-started/)):